 Language of instruction (of all courses listed below, except Swedish language course in period 2): English

-Short courses are offered during 3 periods: end of November-mid January, January and end of January-end of February.
+Short courses are offered during 3 periods: early December-mid January, January and end of January-end of February.
 Students are welcome to study one, two or all three periods (only one course per period).

 - Perspectives on Digitalization, 7,5 credits

 - Ethics and Migration, basic course, 7,5 credits (starts 12 December)